DongzeHE/scpca-docs/docs/getting_started.md

 If at least one method was used for cell type annotation, a supplemental cell type report will be provided with the download.
 This report evaluates cell annotations results as follows:

-- It provides diagnostic plots to assess the quality of cell type annotations
+- It provides diagnostic plots to assess the quality of cell type annotations.
 - If multiple annotations are present, the report compares different annotations to one another.
 Strong agreement between different annotation methods is a qualitative indicator of robustness.